omid-web/afghan-linkedin/README.md

 # Vue 3 Template

+## TODO

+- improve the homepage, more informative and prettier
+- add share buttons to the proffesional and business cards.

 ## About this project

 A site where Afghans can find one another and support one another by adding themselves as a contact and their business.